 How to travel by train?

-Train is a very pleasant way to travel in Iran and I definitely recommend it.
+A train is a very pleasant way to travel to Iran and I definitely recommend it.
 For solo women, there is no problem.
 If you don’t have Iran visa yet, you can get your visa to Iran at ultimate ease with 1stQuest.com.
 Don’t forget to mention when you buy your ticket that you’ll travel alone in order to get a bed in the women-only carriage.
 If you want to travel around Iran with a degree of comfort, you can discover it on train or plane For more information, check out this article: Iran Travel Guide: Discover Iran on Plane, Train and Ferry

 How to spend a night in a hotel?